Last week, I wrote about 10 Ways to Stay Healthy When You Travel. This week, here's what to do if you get sick on a trip!

 What happens if I have to get evacuated?

 While this probably won’t happen, evacuation may be necessary if you’re involved in particularly dangerous activities, in a crisis, or a disaster, but probably not if you break a leg or even have a heart attack.
 It’s important to note though that medical evacuation is not the same thing as travel insurance.
 It’s usually a separate membership or coverage, through very specific companies (like MedjetAssist for one).
 I checked my annual travel insurance and it does not cover evacuation or other medical coverage for that matter.
-My scuba diving insurance, on the other hand, does address medical evacuations because for scuba diving, if you have a dive related accident, you may need specific medical care that may require being transported by air.
+My scuba diving insurance, on the other hand, does address medical evacuations because for scuba diving, if you have a dive related accident, you may need specific medical care that could require being transported by air.

 Where is the nearest embassy in case the situation is serious?